t-o-k/POV-Ray-UV-mapping-of-mesh/README.md

-# POV-Ray-UV-mapping-of-mesh2
+# POV-Ray-UV-mapping-of-mesh
-Example showing UV-mapping of parts of an image onto a mesh2 in POV-Ray
+Example showing UV-mapping of parts of an image onto a mesh in POV-Ray

 Each of the 4 triangles in the "Image_for_UV-mapping" image is UV-mapped onto one of the 4 triangles that makes up the pyramid in the "UV-mapped_mesh" image.